 Ryan, Emily, Jack, Matthew and Lauren are the top five most common first names among students.
 Sharing a name can establish a sense of camaraderie at a university of over 20,000 students.

 “I feel like my name definitely suits me and would not change it for anything,” said business administration junior Matthew Houlihan.
 “I even have a best friend named Matt, as well, and it honestly is sweet.”

-They go by their last names around their friends as not to confuse people.
+Houlihan and his best friend tend to go by their last names when around friends, so as not to confuse people.

 Computer engineering junior Kyle Anderson said that he thinks the strong stereotypes surrounding his first name are funny, because he feels so distant from them.